Madd Rules in Tajweed: Complete Guide to Vowel Elongation

 • Madd Type: Madd Asli (natural elongation)

-• Pronunciation: Hold the "ū" sound for 2 counts
+• Pronunciation Guide: Say "yaq" then hold the "ū" sound for 2 counts (count "one-two"), then say "lu"

 • Transliteration: āmana